-Tracking and keeping updated with what your staff is the topmost priority.
-And many-a-time, you also have to keep records of maintenance activities such as washroom cleaning, machine inspection and servicing, vehicle inspection and servicing and patient check.
+Tracking and keeping updated with your staff is the topmost priority.
+And many times, you also have to keep records of maintenance activities.
+These include washroom cleaning, machine inspection and servicing, vehicle inspection, and servicing.

 This could be for various reasons such as attendance tracking, efficiency check, or to identify challenges.
-And for this, you generally create paper forms which have to be filled by the respective maintenance staff at regular intervals.
+And for this, you generally create paper-based forms.
+These are to be filled by the respective maintenance staff at regular intervals.

 But, most of the time, the data is filled manually.
-So, it becomes a task to calculate and analyze the data.
+So, respective personnel has to spend more time on paper filling alone.

 Plus, you would obviously need the sheets in bulk.
 This means a lot of printing costs.

-Another challenge is to actually collect and store the sheets after a particular time period (a week, a month, and so on).
-This requires a lot of space and sometimes become cumbersome to handle.
+Another challenge is to actually collect and store the sheets after a certain time period (a week, a month, and so on).
+This requires a lot of space and sometimes becomes cumbersome to handle.

-And you are, of course, looking for a solution to resolve these challenges.
+After all this, you still have to analyze the data.
+So, you are obviously looking for a solution to resolve these challenges.

 The best part is that there is a solution— QR Code technology.
 QR Codes are advanced barcodes that can easily be scanned via a smartphone.